Sleeping Hours for Kids: How Much Sleep Does Your Child Need?

 Now that your little one is bursting with energy, you may notice his sleep window getting narrower.
 Between the ages of three and six, your kid needs 10-12 hours of sleep each day.

 At age three, most kids still want to nap.
 But by age five, they might let go of their daytime naps.
 So they might sleep in the same pattern as before.
-This means sleeping between seven and nine pm and waking up between six and eight am.
+This means sleeping between seven and nine pm and waking up between 6 and 8 am.

 Fortunately, by this time sleeping hours for kids are pretty much set.
 They’ve gotten a hang of their sleep schedules, and they’re able to stick to them — unless they are unwell.